Solution | RFM Segmentation#

 Plug and play with your own data and parameter choices#

-In the Inputs section of the Application, reconfigure the connection parameters of the Flow.
+In the Inputs section of the project setup, reconfigure the connection parameters of the Flow.
 By default, the solution works with datasets in a filesystem connection.
-To connect the solution to your own transaction data you will need your admin to inform you of your connection type and schema to be input into the Application parameters.
-Once completed, the RECONFIGURE button will rebuild the full Flow to work with your data.
-Following reconfiguration, you can refresh the webpage and search for and test the transaction dataset.
+To connect the solution to your own transaction data, you will need your admin to inform you of your connection type and schema to be input into the Application parameters.
+Once completed, the Reconfigure button will rebuild the full Flow to work with your data.
+Following reconfiguration, you can refresh the webpage, and search for and test the transaction dataset.

 Once your data has been uploaded, the data needs to be preprocessed before association rules are identified.
-Within the Transactions preprocessing section of the App, we can define how we want our transactions dataset to be transformed.
-Specifically, it is here where we can map the schema of our input transaction dataset to the solution-defined schema (See Data Requirements section above).
-Additionally, we can clarify how the dates are formatted.
+Within the Transactions preprocessing section of the project setup, you can define how the transactions dataset should be transformed.
+Specifically, it is here where you can map the schema of the input transaction dataset to the solution-defined schema (See Data Requirements).
+Additionally, you can clarify how the dates are formatted.

-With our data filtered and formatted correctly, we are ready to move to RFM to define the period of time on which we want to filter our transactions history to use for RFM scoring.
-Additionally, we can select the RFM score computation technique (KMeans vs quantile) and Monetary Value Policy (total basket amount vs. average basket amount).
+With the data filtered and formatted correctly, move to RFM to define the period of time on which to filter the transaction history to use for RFM scoring.
+Additionally, select the RFM score computation technique (KMeans vs. quantile) and Monetary Value Policy (total basket amount vs. average basket amount).
 The appendix of the project wiki goes into detail about the difference between these methods and policies.

-Optionally, we can apply RFM propagation to our data by setting parameters of the RFM Propagation section.
-The overall project Flow will look different from what has been presented above if Propagation is turned off.
-Applying Propagation allows us to apply our selected RFM scoring method on a larger date range that we define and enables us to see how customers have transitioned between segments over time.
+Optionally, you can apply RFM propagation to the data by setting parameters of the RFM Propagation section.
+The overall project Flow will look different from what has been presented above if propagation is turned off.
+Applying propagation allows you to apply the selected RFM scoring method on a larger date range that you define and enables you to see how customers have transitioned between segments over time.

-We offer two final sections to make the Dataiku App more production-ready.
-The Build all Flow at once section allows us to run all jobs needed to build the Flow using our set parameters from the Application.
+We offer two final sections to make the project more production-ready.
+The Build all Flow at once section allows you to run all jobs needed to build the Flow using set parameters from the project setup.
 The Automation section activates pre-built scenarios in order to refresh the project with new data over time.

-The Dataiku Application is built on top of a Dataiku Flow that has been optimized to accept input datasets and respond to your select parameters.
+The Dataiku Application is built on top of a Dataiku Flow that has been optimized to accept input datasets and respond to your selected parameters.
 Let’s quickly walk through the different Flow zones to get an idea of how this was done.
-We will begin by focusing on the first branch of our Flow which is specifically dedicated to the computation of our RFM scores and customer segmentation based on those scores.
+We will begin by focusing on the first branch of the Flow, which is specifically dedicated to the computation of RFM scores and customer segmentation based on those scores.

 Flow zone |